My big project right now is something called a “decision engine”. Put simply, a decision engine is:

 People won’t always come to unanimous agreement in the end.
 But the strongest argument threads on both sides will be surfaced.
 And only then will the system determine the final decision based on the opinions of participants after taking their positions on the final argument threads.

-The decision engine will award points to participants for sharing not simply what they believe, or for making popular comments, but for estimating what arguments and counter-arguments they believe other participants will find convincing.
-This will I believe change the dynamic of conversations, making the process into a compelling social game and directing participants mental energy towards truly questioning their opinions and their basis for them.
+The decision engine will award points to participants for sharing not simply what they believe, or for making comments that other people find clever, but for estimating what arguments and counter-arguments they believe other participants will find convincing.
+This will I believe change the dynamic of conversations, making the process into a compelling social game and directing participants’ mental energy towards truly questioning their opinions and their basis for them.
 Participants will learn to anticipate future arguments and counter arguments and make bets on which arguments will ultimately be found to hold water after being hashed out.
 Participants’ anticipation of other participants’ reasoning will result in the sort of positive group dynamic we know is possible: a feedback loop of self-reinforcing rational behavior.

 In future posts, I’ll write more about what this actually looks like, as well as more about the economic potential and philosophy of the decision engine.
 And in the meantime, I will be working on a prototype.